 The objective of this web site is to be an educational resource where Collectors and anyone interested generally in Stevengraphs can identify them, and gain an awareness and understanding of all the silks woven in England from Victorian times up to the early 1990's.

 The purpose of this site . . . .

-Apart from self published picture books, the only information relating to Stevengraphs and other Victorian silks was in books published between the late 1950's and 1978, and these have long ceased to be available, other than as scarce collectors items.
+Apart from recently self published picture books, the only information relating to Stevengraphs and other silk weavings was in books published between the late 1950's and 1978, and these have long ceased to be available, other than as collectors items.

-The most comprehensive of these books was Geoffrey Godden's Stevengraphs and other Victorian silk pictures, published in 1971.
-The book itself though is now very scarce.
+The most comprehensive of these books was Geoffrey Godden's Stevengraphs and other Victorian silk pictures, published in 1971, although the book itself is now very scarce.

 Our knowledge of all the Victorian silks though has increased significantly since Godden's book was published, and this site now contains a comprehensive, up to date list and catalogue of all woven stevengraphs.